-This omelette recipe is simple, calling only for cheese.
-But you can certainly get creative, adding any variety of meats, vegetables and cheeses your kids already like to make the omelette to their tastes.
+This omelet recipe is simple, calling only for cheese.
+But you can certainly get creative, adding any variety of meats, vegetables, and cheeses your kids like to make the omelet to their tastes.

-If your kids are interested in taking part, allow them to break the eggs and whisk with water (or you can substitute the water with 1 tablespoon of milk for a creamier, fluffier texture), salt and pepper.
-While they do that, show them how to preheat the skillet over medium heat in order for the omelette to cook evenly.
+If your kids are interested in taking part, allow them to break the eggs and whisk with water (or you can substitute the water with 1 tablespoon of milk for a creamier, fluffier texture), salt, and pepper.
+While they do that, show them how to preheat the skillet over medium heat in order for the omelet to cook evenly.

-Always keep your spatula clean while you are flipping, as a messy spatula can mean your omelette may stick to the skillet.
-Don't be afraid to let the kids try flipping one side of the omelette over the other —trying is the only way they will learn to do it well.
+Always keep your spatula clean while you are flipping, as a messy spatula can mean your omelet may stick to the skillet.
+Don't be afraid to let the kids try flipping one side of the omelet over the other —trying is the only way they will learn to do it well.